 Pyramids:

-There are many theories about the role of pyramids in ancient Egypt, with one theory suggesting they were a bridge or stairway to the heavens, aligning neatly with the card's meaning of guidance and transition.
+There are many theories about the role of pyramids in ancient Egypt.
+One suggests they were a bridge or stairway to the heavens, aligning neatly with the card's meaning of guidance and transition.

 Water Scorpion:

-The water scorpion, symbolizing the goddess Selket, is an aquatic insect without a stinger but with a breathing tube, associated with Selket's epithet "she who allows the throat to breathe."
+The water scorpion is an aquatic insect with a breathing tube rather than a stinger, associated with Selket's epithet "she who allows the throat to breathe."
 Selket, the patron goddess of healers and protector of the dead, guards the canopic jar containing the intestines of the deceased.
 She is also associated with the first morning rays of sunlight and the crowning head of an infant during birth, connecting her to themes of new beginnings and protection.

 Occult symbols:

 The upper third of the cartouche displays four symbols on a blue background: a serpent hieroglyph (representing an umbilical cord, royalty, or evil forces), a sigil resembling a fish hook, a letter from the Alphabet of the Magi, and a crescent moon with its horns pointing downward.
-The letter from the Alphabet of the Magi, both curved and jagged fascinates me, but even Stuart Kaplan's LWB does not elaborate on its meaning.
+The letter from the Alphabet of the Magi, both curved and jagged fascinates me, but Stuart Kaplan's LWB does not elaborate on its meaning.

 Astrological and Esoteric Symbols: